 Mix well and add yogurt to it.
 Mix well to knead into a semi-stiff dough.
 Use 2-3 tbsp or more warm water, if needed.

 Divide the dough into 10-12 equal portions and shape each portion into a ball.
-Flatten the ball, make a small indentation in the centre of the dough balls using your thumb.
+Flatten the ball, make a small indentation in the center of the dough balls using your thumb.
 Keep aside.
 Arrange baatis in a baking tray.

 Bake for 30-40 mins or until they top turn golden brown.
 Use a kitchen towel and press hot baati slightly with your palm.
 Don’t press it so hard, we just want to crack them slightly.